 As bull markets mature, investor sentiment—how investors feel—becomes more optimistic.
 Whilst it can be difficult to gauge the emotion of a large group of investors, some examples of things we monitor are initial public offering (IPO) activity (private companies going public to raise capital), corporate earnings or profits and fund inflows and outflows (investors putting money into funds and investors pulling money out of funds).
 Fund inflows, for instance, can help show investor sentiment because as markets rise and optimism increases, investors become more comfortable putting their money into the market and fund inflows can increase.
 However, after a downturn investors fear losing money and may sell off their funds or other securities.
 This pessimistic outlook often causes investors to miss out on early bull market returns, potentially reducing their ability to meet their long-term financial goals.

 When you look at historical charts, it may appear easy to stay invested during a bull market from bottom to top.
 Investors are often unaware of the potentially counter-intuitive or contrarian nature of investor sentiment.
-Sir John Templeton, well-known investor, fund manager and philanthropist, described investor sentiment and its relation to the market cycle, saying, “Bull markets are born on pessimism, grow on skepticism, mature on optimism and die on euphoria.”
+Sir John Templeton described investor sentiment and its relation to the market cycle, saying, “Bull markets are born on pessimism, grow on skepticism, mature on optimism and die on euphoria.”

 Exhibit 1: The Market Sentiment Life Cycle